Global Nutrition Report 2024 Christian Heuss 6. November 2024

 Producer Nelson Valle, in his maize and bean production fields, Jucuapa Centro community, Juacuapa district, Matagalpa.

-Tackling hunger at its roots with agroecology
+Tackling hunger at the root with agroecology

 SWISSAID